litestar-org/litestar/docs/usage/logging.rst

 Logging
 =======

-Application and request level loggers can be configured using the :class:`~litestar.logging.LoggingConfig`:
+Application and request level loggers can be configured using the :class:`~litestar.logging.config.LoggingConfig`:

 .. code-block:: python